 Lots of spring grass means many horses can look well on less forage.
 A winner for the wallet.

 5. Lots of competitions

-You’ve probably already started planning your season and whatever your discipline, there are sure to be a host of shows and events you’re getting giddy to attend, either as a spectator or a competitor.
+All things being well, hopefully there will be a good selection of shows and events you’re already getting giddy about the prospect of attending, either as a spectator or a competitor.

 That place you drive past in winter and it’s always closed due to wet ground is now open for you to explore and enjoy.